 If you’re not sure where to start, search Google for ‘terms and conditions template for training services’ (or something along these lines).
 This will give you an idea of what other trainers are saying, as well as highlighting free and paid-for legal services to write terms and conditions.
 You could try a free service like https://www.rocketlawyer.co.uk to draw up a basic document.

 Once you’ve created your terms and conditions, it’s advisable – although not a legal requirement – to get them checked over by a solicitor.
 This will help you to feel more confident about setting clear terms of payment and for many of the eventualities that can arise when providing training services.

 To help minimise the risk of not being paid for your training services, especially by a new and unfamiliar client, you could ask for a deposit to secure your time or even charge 50% upfront.
-Another option is to break your fees into staged payment that are to be paid when you have met certain pre-agreed milestones throughout the project.
+Another option is to break your fees into staged payments that are to be paid when you meet pre-agreed milestones throughout the project.

 There are several advantages to this approach.
 Not only can it help your cash flow, but it can also help clients to manage their budgets and it spreads the risk of non-payment or non-delivery of services between you and the client, rather than you taking 100% of the risk.

 3. Ask your clients if there’s anything they require on an invoice